apache/beam/learning/prompts/documentation-lookup/40_ai_bigquery_ml.md

 How can I integrate BigQuery ML with Apache Beam?

 Response:
-[BigQuery ML](https://cloud.google.com/bigquery/docs/bqml-introduction) lets you create and run ML models by using `GoogleSQL` queries.
-You can integrate those models into your Apache Beam pipeline using [TFX Basic Shared Libraries (tfx_bsl)](https://github.com/tensorflow/tfx-bsl) and run inference on them using the `RunInference` API.
+[BigQuery ML](https://cloud.google.com/bigquery/docs/bqml-introduction) allows you to develop and execute ML models using [GoogleSQL](https://cloud.google.com/bigquery/docs/introduction-sql) queries.
+You can seamlessly integrate these models into your Apache Beam pipeline using [TFX Basic Shared Libraries (tfx_bsl)](https://github.com/tensorflow/tfx-bsl) and perform inference on them using the RunInference API.

-For an example of training a simple `BQML` model please see [here](https://cloud.google.com/bigquery-ml/docs/bigqueryml-web-ui-start).
+For an example of training a basic BigQuery ML model, refer to the [BigQuery documentation](?).

-After you have trained your model, you need to export it.
-Below is an example of BigQuery command to export a model to a [Google Cloud Storage](https://cloud.google.com/storage/docs/creating-buckets) bucket:
+Once you have trained your model, you will need to export it.
+Here is an example BigQuery command to export a model to a [Google Cloud Storage](https://cloud.google.com/storage/docs/creating-buckets) bucket:

 ```
 bq extract -m <model name> gs://<cloud storage path>
 ```

-In order to incorporate your `BQML` model into an Apache Beam pipeline using `tfx_bsl` it has to be saved in the [TensorFlow SavedModel](https://www.tensorflow.org/guide/saved_model) format.
-You have to download model to local directory to do local predictions.
+To incorporate your BigQuery ML model into an Apache Beam pipeline using `tfx_bsl`, it must be saved in the [TensorFlow SavedModel](https://www.tensorflow.org/guide/saved_model) format.
+You will need to download the model to your local directory to perform local predictions:

 ```python
 import apache_beam
 import tensorflow as tf